autostyle/autostyle/CONTRIBUTING.md

 - Use the build system's execution logic to create a `Formatter` with the appropriate `FormatterStep`, and pass it the files to be formatted and/or checked.
 - To use the good `FormatterStep` like `EclipseFormatterStep` or `GoogleJavaFormatStep`, you'll need to implement `Provisioner`, which is a generic API for the build system's native mechanism for resolving dependencies from maven: `Set<File> provisionWithDependencies(Collection<String> mavenCoordinates)`.
 - (Optional) Tie into the build system's native up-to-date mechanism.
-- (Optional) Use `PaddedCell` to proactively catch and resolve idempotence issues.

 `plugin-gradle` is the canonical example which uses everything that Autostyle has to offer.
 It's only ~700 lines.